Hideki Irabu: Later career

 In April 2009, Irabu came out of retirement to sign with Long Beach Armada of the independent Golden Baseball League.
 He posted a 5–3 record in 10 starts, with an ERA of 3.58.
 In 65 innings, Irabu struck out 66 batters while walking just 19.
 In August, he announced his intention to return to the Japanese professional leagues, and began playing for the semi-professional Kōchi Fighting Dogs.

 Later life

 On 20 August 2008, Irabu was arrested for assaulting the manager of a bar in Umeda, Osaka after his credit card was declined.

 Irabu was arrested for driving under the influence of alcohol on 17 May 2010 in Redondo Beach, California.
-The press release of his arrest stated he resided in Rancho Palos Verdes at the time.
+The press release of his arrest stated he resided in the Los Angeles suburb of Rancho Palos Verdes at the time.

-Irabu was found dead in his home in Los Angeles on 27 July 2011.
+Irabu was found dead in his Rancho Palos Verdes home on 27 July 2011.
 He was reported to have hanged himself.
 He left behind his wife and two children.
 Irabu's autopsy showed he was inebriated at the time of his death, with both alcohol and Ativan in his system.
 He was reportedly despondent because his wife had taken their two daughters and left him.